-- To provide materials which reflect the ideas and beliefs of religious, social, political, historical, and ethnic groups and their contribution to the American and world heritage and culture, thereby enabling students to develop an intellectual integrity in forming judgments.
+- To provide materials which reflect the ideas and beliefs of religious, social, political, historical, and ethnic groups and their contribution to American and world heritage and culture, thereby enabling students to develop an intellectual integrity in forming judgments.

 - To provide a written statement of the procedures for meeting the challenge of censorship of materials in school library media centers.

 - To provide qualified professional personnel to serve teachers and students.